jandelgado/lede-dockerbuilder/README.md

-Easily and quickly build [OpenWrt](https://openwrt.org/) custom images (e.g. for your embedded device our Raspberry PI) using a self-contained docker container and the [OpenWrt image builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
+Easily and quickly build [OpenWrt](https://openwrt.org/) custom images (e.g. for your embedded device our Raspberry PI) using a self-contained docker container or a [nix-shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) and the [OpenWrt image builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
-On the builder host, Docker or podman/buildah (for dockerless operation) is the only requirement.
+On the builder host, Docker, podman/buildah (for dockerless operation) or nix-shell is the only requirement.
 Supports latest OpenWrt release (21.02.3) and upcomig 22.03.x release ([example](example-x86_64-22.03.x.conf)).

 ### Note

-The OpenWrt-dockerbuilder uses pre-compiled packages to build the final image.
+The OpenWrt imagebuilder uses pre-compiled packages to build the final image.
 Go [here](https://github.com/jandelgado/lede-dockercompiler) if you are looking for a docker images to compile OpenWrt completely from source.